 - Linen closet

-Storing your inventory
+Storing your Inventory

-There are several ways to store your home inventory.
+There are several ways to save your home inventory.
 In this digital era and the cloud holds so much of our information.
 That is an excellent storage place so you can access it even if your electronics get destroyed in the claim.
 There are also apps available to use as well.

 Latoya Irby, with The Balance, wrote an article in November of 2019 listing The 7 Best Home Inventory Apps of 2020.